Elimination Chamber (2024)

 The 2024 Elimination Chamber, also promoted as Elimination Chamber: Perth (known as No Escape: Perth in Germany), was a professional wrestling pay-per-view (PPV) and livestreaming event produced by the American company WWE.
-It was the 14th Elimination Chamber event and took place on Saturday, February 24, 2024, at Perth Stadium in Perth, Western Australia, Australia, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+It was the 14th Elimination Chamber event and took place on February 24, 2024, at Perth Stadium in Perth, Western Australia, Australia, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
 This was WWE's first event to be held in Australia since Super Show-Down in October 2018, and the company's only event in the Asia–Pacific region in 2024.
 This was also the third consecutive Elimination Chamber to be held outside of the United States as well as the first to take place in an outdoor venue.
+This was also the final Elimination Chamber to air on the standalone WWE Network in most international markets due to its content merging under Netflix in January 2025.

-The event is based around the Elimination Chamber match, a type of multi-person elimination-based Steel Cage match in which championships or future opportunities at championships are at stake.
+The event is based around the Elimination Chamber match, a type of roofed steel cage that surrounds the ring and ringside area with no disqualifications; the objective is to eliminate all other opponents either by pinfall or submission with championship implications at stake.
 The 2024 event featured two such matches, one each for the men and women with wrestlers from both brands in each, and the respective winners earned matches for the Raw brand's men's and women's world championships—the World Heavyweight Championship and Women's World Championship—at WrestleMania XL.
 The men's eponymous match was won by Raw's Drew McIntyre, while the women's, which was the opening bout, was won by Raw's Becky Lynch.
 Three other matches, including one on the pre-show, were also contested at the event.
 The main event was between two Australian natives where Rhea Ripley defeated Nia Jax to retain the Women's World Championship, which was the first time women main-evented a WWE main roster PPV and livestreaming event since WrestleMania 37 in April 2021.